RomenKost/thingsboard.github.io/docs/trendz/metric/generate-new-metric.md

 {% include images-gallery.html imageCollection="metric-delete" %}

-If the metric has an associated Calculation Field, you can:

-Open it by clicking on the **Open Calculation** button.

-{% include images-gallery.html imageCollection="open-calculation" %}

-Update the associated Calculation Field or create a new one:

-1. Click **Save calculation** button.
-2. Choose **Update existing calculation** option and click **Save** button to update the associated Calculation Field.
-3. Choose **Create new calculation** option and click **Save** button to create new Calculation Field.

-If the create option is chosen, then now metric will be associated with the last created calculation.

-{% include images-gallery.html imageCollection="update-calculation" %}

 ## Tabs Section

 It's possible to see **Statistics**, **Time Patterns**, and **Range Analysis** for a generated metric only if it has a